List of M*A*S*H characters: Roy Goldman

-Roy Goldman is a medic who is assigned various duties at the 4077th.
+Roy Goldman (portrayed by and named after actor Roy Goldman) is a medic who is assigned various duties at the 4077th.
 His name was not set for several seasons.
 In "Officer of the Day", while with another soldier, he is referred to as either Carter or Willis (it is not clear which of the two is which).
 He is also referred to in one episode, perhaps jokingly, as Fred.
 Later the name "Goldman" was firmly established as his own.
+He is first called "Roy" by Corporal Max Klinger in "The Trial of Henry Blake" while appearing as an MP.
 He is usually seen in a non-medical setting (such as guard duty), though he also does chores within the hospital.

 Goldman appears off and on throughout the run of the series, usually when a soldier is needed for a random line or reaction.
 When Hawkeye walks into the mess tent naked, for example, Goldman is the first one to notice, dropping his metal tray in shock.
 He rarely has more than one or two lines, though in the episode "The Red/White Blues", his reaction to a medication is an important plot point and he speaks quite a bit more.

-The character was played by an actor not coincidentally named Roy Goldman.
+The actor himself not only served as an extra and the "Roy Goldman" character, but was primarily on-set for the duration of the series as the stand in for Gary Burghoff, as they had similar stature and skin tone.

 Dennis Troy

-Like Roy, he is a medic, and he is frequently seen together with Roy.
-Sometimes he is a jeep driver.
+Like Roy, he is a corpsman.
+He is sometimes seen together with Roy, and sometimes he is a jeep driver.
 Dennis has glasses and straight, light hair, and usually has a mustache.
 Dennis rarely speaks, and never beyond a few words.
 In one episode, "Officer of the Day", he appears with another soldier and his last name is said to be Carter or Willis (it is unclear who is being referred to).
 One of those names, however, applies to Roy Goldman (see above), thus one can assume that the name was merely a one-time usage.

 Perhaps because his appearances are so fleeting, the production staff may have been felt that Troy could be seen without distraction to the audience in settings other than the 4077th.
 In the episodes "For the Good of the Outfit" and "Dr. Pierce and Mr. Hyde", Dennis is General Clayton's jeep driver.
-In "Bombshells", he is an ambulance driver for the 8063rd MASH and does not seem to recognize BJ Hunnicutt.
+In "Bombshells", he is an ambulance driver for the 8063rd MASH and does not seem to recognize B. J. Hunnicutt.

+The actor himself not only served as an extra and the "Dennis Troy" character, but was primarily on-set for the duration of the series as the stand in for McLean Stevenson, Wayne Rogers, then Mike Farrell, as they had similar stature and skin tone.